Pay-to-play: In politics

 In politics, pay-to-play refers to a system, akin to payola in the music industry, by which one pays (or must pay) money to become a player.
 Almost always used in criticism, the phrase also refers to the increasing cost of elections and the "price of admission" just to run for office and the concern "that one candidate can far outspend his opponents, essentially buying the election".

-Typically, the payer (an individual, business, or organization) makes campaign contributions to public officials, party officials, or parties themselves, and receives political or pecuniary benefit such as no-bid government contracts, influence over legislation, political appointments or nominations, special access or other favors.
+Typically, the payer (an individual, business, or organization) makes campaign contributions to public officials, party officials, or parties themselves, and receives political or pecuniary benefits such as no-bid government contracts, influence over legislation, political appointments or nominations, special access or other favors.
 The contributions, less frequently, may be to nonprofit or institutional entities, or may take the form of some benefit to a third party, such as a family member of a governmental official.
 Incumbent candidates and their political organizations are typically the greatest beneficiaries of pay-to-play.
 Both the Democratic and Republican parties have been criticized for the practice.

 While the direct exchange of campaign contributions for contracts is the most visible form of pay-to-play, the greater concern is the central role of money in politics, and its skewing of both the composition and the policies of government.
 Thus, those who can pay the price of admission, such as to a $1000/plate dinner or $25,000 "breakout session", gain access to power and/or its spoils, to the exclusion of those who cannot or will not pay: "giving certain people advantages that other[s] don't have because they donated to your campaign".
 Good-government advocates consider this an outrage because "political fundraising should have no relationship to policy recommendations".
 Citizens for Responsible Ethics in Washington called the "pay-to-play Congress" one of the top 10 scandals of 2008.